Get started with Next.js

 Note: You can instead auto-load all Plasmic pages at the correct routes (recommended) rather than manually loading individual pages—see previous section.

-For example, to render a page: add a file under pages/
+For example, to render a page: add a file under app/, named for your desired route, with the following code.

-If it’s a page, you can also use the route you assigned the page in Plasmic, like /landing
+If it’s a page, you can also use the route you assigned the page in Plasmic, like /landing.

 Notes: